karimarttila/karimarttila.github.io/_posts/2017-05-17-how-to-do-application-logging-in-aws.md

 ---
 layout: post
 title: "How to do Application Logging in AWS?"
-categories: [blog, aws]
+category: [aws]
-tags: [aws]
+tags: [aws, logging, cloud, iac]
 date:	2017-05-17
 ---